 A person shall be appointed for a term of 3 years and is eligible for reappointment.
 A member shall continue to be a member until he or she is replaced.

-The Financial Services Appeal Board is seeking to fill five positions.
-Consideration will be given to candidates with legal expertise, report writing skills, financial literacy, and a regulatory background.
-Expressions of interest are being sought from individuals who possess the background, experience and skill-set identified and who can bring unique perspectives to the table.
+The Appeal Board is seeking to fill three positions to represent the public interest.
+Expressions are being sought from individuals who possess the background, experience, and skill-set identified and who can bring unique perspectives to the table.
 Consideration will also be given to a variety of demographic factors to ensure the board is representative of the population they serve.